What are the best cheese tortellini recipes for busy families?

 The Science of Stuffed Pasta

 Why doesn’t tortellini burst when you boil it?
 It comes down to the dough!
 The culinary experts at Serious Eats explain that traditional tortellini dough is made with a higher egg-to-flour ratio than standard pasta.
-This creates a highly elastic, sturdy protein network that traps the ricotta and Parmesan inside, allowing it to withstand rigorous boiling, tossing, and baking without falling apart.

 1. Mango-Basil Parmesan Tortellini